-24. Future Development Application/s for Stage 4 shall include the Not applicable to the subject (a) Nancarrow Avenue extension; (b) Nancarrow Avenue Local Area Traffic Management (LATM) measures and all road reserve upgrades including associated pedestrian footpaths and cycleways; (c) implementation of left-in/left-out arrangement at Belmore Street/ Hamilton Crescent intersection; Stages.
+- 24. Future Development Application/s for Stage 4 shall include the following infrastructure works: - (a) Nancarrow Avenue extension; - (b) Nancarrow Avenue Local Area Traffic Management (LATM) measures and all road reserve upgrades including associated pedestrian footpaths and cycleways; - (c) implementation of left-in/left-out arrangement at Belmore Street/ Hamilton Crescent intersection;

 The detailed design is to be prepared by a suitably qualified engineer in accordance with Council's requirements and to be approved by Council before issue of the first Occupation Certificate for Stage 1.
 All works must be completed by the proponent prior to the issue of the occupation certificate for Stage 4.

 24A.
-Future Development Application/s for Stage 2 shall include the following Infrastructure works: (a) installation of a temporary east/west pedestrian link, which connects the stairway at the northern end of the foreshore link between Stages 1 and 2 to Nancarrow Avenue along the northern boundary of Stage 2.
-The pedestrian link shall provide access to residents the public on a 24 hour basis and maintained until the provision of the Nancarrow Avenue extension (note: this temporary pedestrian access is not a public right of way access). (b) Underdale Lane Local Area Traffic Management (LATM) measures; (c) installation of a pedestrian crossing facility at Bowden Street / Nancarrow Avenue; and (d) installation of roundabout at Belmore Street / Rothesay Avenue.
+Future Development Application/s for Stage 2 shall include the following Infrastructure works:

+- (a) installation of a temporary east/west pedestrian link, which connects the stairway at the northern end of the foreshore link between Stages 1 and 2 to Nancarrow Avenue along the northern boundary of Stage 2.
+The pedestrian link shall provide access to residents the public on a 24 hour basis and maintained until the provision of the Nancarrow Avenue extension (note: this temporary pedestrian access is not a public right of way access). - (b) Underdale Lane Local Area Traffic Management (LATM) - (c) installation of a pedestrian crossing facility at Bowden Street / Nancarrow Avenue; and - (d) installation of roundabout at Belmore Street / Rothesay Avenue.
 The detailed design is to be prepared be a suitably qualified engineer in accordance with Council's requirements and to be submitted to Council's for approval before the lodgement of any future development application for Stage 2.
 All works must be completed by the proponent prior to the issue of the occupation certificate for Stage 2.
-Not applicable to the subject Stages.

 25. Future Development Application/s for the stage of development containing the 800th dwelling shall provide the detailed design for the implementation of left-in/left-out arrangement at Belmore Street/ Yerong Street intersection.
 The works are to be completed prior to issue of the first occupation certificate of any building of this stage.
-Not applicable to the subjec Stages.